Huafa withdrew from a land project and suffered a loss of 1.35 billion yuan.

 At the end of 2022 and the beginning of 2023, Sunac was looking for strategic investors everywhere.
-There were rumors about its "close contacts" with a certain central state - owned enterprise and several local state - owned enterprises, but in the end, nothing came of it.
+There were rumors about "close contacts" with a certain central state - owned enterprise and several local state - owned enterprises, but in the end, nothing came of it.

 After that, Sunac entered the stage of "self - rescue".